 “Children must be taught how to think, not what to think.” – Margaret Mead (1901-1978) American cultural anthropologist who was awarded the Presidential Medal of Freedom posthumously in 1979.

 The only way I occasionally track my visitors is by their home country.
 Over the past several years, only about half are from the US, which, to me, is a good sign.
 I am multi-lingual, but since English has become so predominant throughout the world, I think it’s important to offer everyone the English language according to proper rules of spelling and grammar – which is the first sign of an educated person who cares about communicating and understanding.
 (Any teacher or student who does not strive to meet such an important basic standard has no business being either.)
 However, no one anywhere should ever let their English limits deter them from writing to me.
 Many who do write to me from around the world are surprised to learn that this American is, in fact, quite familiar with their home country and some of its people, from first-hand experience.
 (I was born and grew up in Washington, DC., and roamed throughout the American South as a boy.
-A few of the places where I have lived, from 1 to 5 year stretches, include Berlin, Hong Kong, Panama, Saigon, Rio, Tokyo, Helsinki, San Francisco, Sydney, Beirut, Munich and London.
+A few of the places where I have lived, from 1 to 5 year stretches or more, include Berlin, Hong Kong, Panama, Saigon, Rio, Tokyo, Helsinki, San Francisco, Sydney, Beirut, Munich and London.
 I have also visited for extended periods, usually on business, many other places on six continents over the past half century.)
 Just please think about how you express yourself before you send it; the more thought you put into your topic, the more you will get from me in return.
-(Also, be careful when borrowing my work; some teachers are learning to recognize my writing.)
+(Also, be careful when borrowing my work; some teachers now recognize my writing.)
 Remember what every good soldier knows: The only dumb question is the one not asked.

-In response to many e-mails asking the same questions: Among the jobs I had while attending an all-boys high school and six years of college were: farm crew laborer, seasonal US Postal Service letter carrier, department store furniture and accessory salesman*, construction worker, Longshoremen dock worker*, Teamster driver and freight handler*, UPS distribution center sorter*.
+In response to many e-mails asking the same questions: Among the jobs I had while attending an all-boys prep school and six years of college were: farm crew laborer, seasonal US Postal Service letter carrier, department store furniture and accessory salesman*, construction worker, Longshoremen dock worker*, Teamster driver and freight handler*, UPS distribution center sorter*.
 (Those with an asterisk were full-time 40-hour-a-week jobs while also carrying a full-time college schedule.)
 I was a card-carrying Longshoremen and Teamster union man.
 I accepted no scholarships, grants or loans.
 Unable to lean on my attractive looks, my helpless gender or my doting daddy while fending off the Draft and avoiding crippling entanglements, I worked.
 I also tutored a number of subjects in college, including English, American and European history, math and social sciences.
 My worst subject throughout was French; I hate rote memorization exercises, but I eventually did learn enough French to work alone in Vietnam and elsewhere where the French left their former exploited colonies in dysfunction.

 America is where you go to find the largest collection of eternally suffering human victims in the history of the world – all wallowing in the luxurious bounty that is the “Greatest Nation On Earth”.

 (Go figure.
 Who would have imagined that perpetual victimhood would become the nation’s principle industry, employing full time almost 80% of its pathetic whiny population?
 Some advice for morons: Whiners are losers, and losers lead no one.
 Where winners compete, losers demand quotas.
-And quotas only dilute, create mediocrity, steadily lower standards.)
+And quotas only dilute, create mediocrity, and steadily lower standards.)

-For all the many tens of millions of beneficiaries of powerful special interest lobbies in America protecting and championing our majority women and minorities for the past half century or more, an item of simple logic: If all you want to hear is what you want to hear, all you will ever get are lies.
+For all the many tens of millions of beneficiaries of powerful special interest lobbies in America protecting and championing our majority women and “minorities” for the past half century or more, an item of simple logic: If all you want to hear is what you want to hear, all you will ever get are lies.
 Our whole society now is based on absolutely nothing but stupid lies.
 Almost nothing is really what it seems.
 Look around you.
 Can you provide any other rational explanation for why everything has gone to hell in a hand basket?
 Intelligent members of a free and vibrant society do not censor open discussion, even if that discussion includes criticism of certain of its members and groups.
 Know that I have reached a point in my life when I will no longer bow to the cheap bully tactic of applying despicable labels to guys like me solely to silence our valid criticism, our considered opinion, our true beliefs, our freedom of speech – as 99% of the other members of my group now do as a matter of lifelong enforced habit – solely because we have never had a lobby of our own.
 (Now we shatter male icons like clay pigeons, once a week as sport it seems.
 Isn’t it fun … not to have standards anymore?
 Even a truly pathetic Harper Lee couldn’t rest until she destoyed the father, Atticus Finch, she had made iconic.
-Her original work in 1960 was the last time an American woman wrote of a man without hatred or malice, so the 2015 sequel was always a foregone conclusion.)
-You can always identify incredibly small people by the fervor they devote to tearing down icons whom they could never begin to match.
+Her original work in 1960 was the last time an American woman wrote of a man without hatred or malice, so her 2015 sequel was always a foregone conclusion.)
+You can always measure incredibly small people by the fervor they devote to tearing down icons whom they could never begin to match.

-Just to be clear: I am a member of a group in a democracy that is identified as White Adult Heterosexual Male – a minority group that constitutes all of about 18% of the American population; for every one of me, there are four others who are members of other groups.
+Just to be clear: I am a member of a group in a democracy that is identified as White Adult Heterosexual Male – a minority group that constitutes all of about 15% of the American population; for every one of me, there are five others who are members of other groups.
 I am NOT responsible for your behavior, your choices, and I really really HATE picking up the tab for them.
 (Yes, thanks to really huge herds of morons ending up actually believing their own self-serving propaganda, everyone thinks my group is that 95% of the American population that is always oppressing all the other poor tiny groups out there, but the sad truth is that we are just the only group without a lobby and are not granted any whines, excuses or dodges, so we HAVE to do things.
 The most asasine of these “oppressed” groups is the enormously powerful women majority, whose incessant whining “me” votes have decided all elections in America since 1980 – and still can’t stop its infantile whining even as the country steadily falls apart.)

 The truly staggering numbers of perpetually whining “victims” in my country simply boggles the rational mind, but I nevertheless have been meeting your incessant demands every day of my entire life.
 As a man of considerable experience who has fully earned his stripes on his own merit, I will no longer bow to your self-serving bigotry.
-In America, no one is forcing anyone to do anything; your condition is solely a matter of your own choices, your own behavior.
+In America, no one is forcing anyone to do anything; your condition is solely a consequence of your own free choices, your own elective behavior.
 There is no legitimate excuse for perpetual childish whining.
 It’s been blatantly obvious for decades that it’s all designed solely to enable whiners to dodge their fair share of the responsibility anyway.
 If you don’t measure up, then you deserve to be told that fact, that truth.
 Besides, since you’ve never offered me or my sons anything but grief, I’ve got nothing to lose, and it’s time for you to grow up.
 You can’t whine and hide any longer; YOU are now “The Man”, everyone else’s hated target on the firing line.
 (It comes with the territory.)
-Like all those before you at the helm, ladies, your rights are no longer nearly as important as your responsibilities – for others.
+Like all those before you at the helm, ladies, your rights are no longer nearly as important as your responsibilities – for everyone else.

 Check out my three chronological articles on the Famine-Irish who became Americans in the 19th century to see where I get my standards, and why.
 For 450 years, from 1500 to 1950, America got the bravest of each of the world’s many groups, people who risked literally everything to get here on a hope for a better future and then made it work with their blood, sweat and tears; it is today our responsibility, your responsibility, to live up to their magnificent example.
 No one should ever take for granted anything that America offers; it could all be gone tomorrow, simply through irresponsible negligence and ignorant complacency.
-Because the greatest danger to America today is a myopic, under-educated and self-interested feminine majority, and the tyranny it forces on others, America needs to be strenuously defended every day, right here at home.
+Because the greatest danger to America today is a myopic, under-educated and self-interested female majority, and the tyranny it forces on others, America needs to be strenuously defended every day, right here at home.
 My own ancestors were Famine-Irish serfs; although they never had a special interest lobby, there is no greater American legacy than theirs.